Adefemi6k/Tour-API/README.md

-# Natours Application
+# A TOUR APPLICATION

-Built using modern technologies: node.js, express, mongoDB and friends
+Built using modern technologies: Node.js, Express, MongoDB and friends